gprMax/gprMax/docs/source/faqs.rst

 FAQs
 ****

 This section provides answers to frequently asked questions about gprMax and its uses.
+You should also check out our `YouTube channel <https://www.youtube.com/@Gprmax>`_ which contains screencasts and videos that explain how to install gprMax, demonstrate some of its key features, and give example models showing applications.

 **What applications can gprMax simulate?** gprMax is electromagnetic wave simulation software that is based on the Finite-Difference Time-Domain (FDTD) method.
 Many of its features have been designed to benefit simulating Ground Penetrating Radar (GPR), however it can be used to simulate many other applications in areas such as engineering, geophysics, archaeology, and medicine.